intergiro/developer-portal/docs/merchant/integration-guide/change-contact-information.md

 # Change Contact Information

-To change the contact information associated to an customer make a `PUT` request to the following endpoint.
+To change the contact information associated to a customer make a `PUT` request to the following endpoint.
 A request to this endpoint can either be made with a `"private"` authorization key or with the `"customer"` authorization key.
 With the `"customer"` authorization key you have to specify `"me"` as the customer id, for `"private"` authorization specify the customer id of the customer you wish to change.
 The body of the request should be a valid [`Contact`](../../integrate/acquiring/reference.html#contact) data type.